 From 1800 to 1808 Draped Bust Half Cents were issued and Classic Head Half Cents were made from 1809 to 1836.
 Finally Braided Hair Half Cents were introduced in 1840 and made till 1857 when the coinage of Half Cents was permanently discontinued.
 All Half Cents were minted in Philadelphia and are scarce!

-Well detailed with pleasing medium brown color and nice surfaces.
+Problem-free with medium brown surfaces.

 CAC.
 12 Stars.
 Attractive medium brown surfaces that exhibit nearly full luster and pleasing eye appeal.

 13 Stars.
 Outstanding for the grade with a glossy chocolate brown obverse and a golden-brown reverse.
 Wonderfully original with rich luster and no significant marks.

 12 Stars.
 Nearly mint state with sharp detail and lustrous chestnut brown surfaces.

 Sharply struck and attractive with mostly red surfaces that show no significant marks or spots.

 CAC.
 C-1.
 A gorgeous Gem with booming mint luster, a sharp strike, and rich red and brown color.

 CAC.
 Small Date, Restrike.
 A Choice Proof with a lovely medium brown obverse and a red and brown reverse.
 Very scarce with an estimated 15 known.